Shafaq Mahmood

 College of Health

 Alongside research, I have been involved in teaching and mentoring at undergraduate, postgraduate, and professional levels, supporting capacity building in public health research and evidence-informed practice.
-My broader research interests include women’s health, reproductive and adolescent health, mental wellbeing, and advancing health equity for underserved populations.
+My broader research interests include women’s health, reproductive and adolescent health, mental well-being, and advancing health equity for underserved populations.

 My PhD project is focused on developing a deeper understanding of how women’s empowerment can be conceptualized and measured in a high-income context, and on examining its impact on mental health outcomes among Australian women.
 Using data from three cohorts of the Australian Longitudinal Study on Women’s Health (born 1989–95, 1973–78, and 1946–51), we aim to construct a multidimensional Women’s Empowerment Index (WEI) tailored for a high-income context, covering key domains including education, work, health autonomy, psychological wellbeing, social participation, and household decision-making.
 The study will also examine differences across cohorts and explore associations with mental health outcomes including depression, anxiety, psychological distress, and overall mental well-being.